ggiuffre/tf-lyrics/README.md

 `LyricsGenerator` objects make it easy for you to create efficient data pipelines that feed from the Genius API directly into a TensorFlow model.
 A `Poet` object is a wrapper around a recurrent TensorFlow model.

+Note that the Genius API requires you to have an **access token**.
+Without that, `tflyrics` won't be able to get lyrics for you.
+You can get an access token for free at [docs.genius.com](https://docs.genius.com/).
+Once you have it you can either pass it under the `token` argument of a `LyricsGenerator` constructor, or store it as en environment variable (with `export GENIUS_ACCESS_TOKEN='<your token here>'`). `tflyrics` will detect this environment variable automatically, if it exists.